 Today, though, is a much different day, for both of us.
 Instead of reading a poem that somebody else wrote, I get to tell you how it really is; from real experience with real people and real blood.
 I get to tell you what I know to be true about being a paramedic.

 When I say that I believe "paramedic" is the single most significant job there is, I'm not just blowing sunshine up your collective rectums because this is a paramedic school graduation; and I'm not saying it because I spent most of my adult life working as a paramedic; and I'm not saying it because defending paramedics and EMS providers is the cornerstone of my legal defense practice and some of you look like potential clients.

 I say that "paramedic" is the most significant job there is because I know it's true.
-Think about this: Unlike even other EMS providers, it is the paramedic who willingly puts himself or herself smack in the middle of tragedy.
+It is the paramedic who willingly puts himself or herself smack in the middle of tragedy.
 It is the paramedic who willingly seeks out life's worst moments and brings hope and comfort.
 It is the paramedic who willingly faces the absolute worst that human kind has to offer and takes control with a level head, a firm voice, and gentle hands.

 But, more than all that, it is the paramedic — and nobody else — who goes to work every morning, takes out their license to practice, slams it on the table and says: "I dare you, world; I dare you to take this away from me today.
 I dare you to take my livelihood, my possessions, and even my life.
 I dare you."

 Because, unlike any other profession, in EMS a simple twist of fate, a simple mistake or simple misjudgment can cost you everything.
 I've tried, but I cannot think of any other profession where that is true.
 There are jobs that are singularly more difficult.
 There are jobs that are singularly more dangerous.
 But there is no other profession that is more significant for those reasons and many more.